Scholarships

 Dr art Baiba Vanaga, Riga (Latvia)

 8-week intensive language course at the Goethe Institute in Berlin in combination with frequent visits to archives, research centres and numerous museums.
-Further research stays in Lüneburg, Hamburg, Karlsruhe, Darmstadt, Frankfurt am Main, Düsseldorf, Münster, Bremen, Worpswede, Odenburg, Dresden, Leipzig, Coburg, and Stuttgart.
+Further research stays in Lüneburg, Hamburg, Karlsruhe, Darmstadt, Frankfurt am Main, Düsseldorf, Münster, Bremen, Worpswede, Oldenburg, Dresden, Leipzig, Coburg, and Stuttgart.
 Final presentation “Diletantinnen oder Pionierinnen?
 Künstlerinnen in Lettland von der Mitte des 19.
 Jahrhunderts bis 1915” Dilettantes or Pioneers?
 Female Artists in Latvia from the Middle of the 19th Century to 1915 at the Leibniz Institute for the History and Culture of Eastern

 Europe (GWZO) at the University Leipzig.